Lucy Evans Chew diaries and papers

 Samuel Chew was born in 1888 in Maryland.
 He became a professor of English at Bryn Mawr after graduating from Johns Hopkins in 1909 and acquiring his Ph.D. from his alma mater in 1913.
 He later became chairman of the Bryn Mawr English department, an office he held until his retirement in 1954.
 After officially retiring, he continued to teach both as a visiting professor in Claremont, CA, and at Bryn Mawr.

 They traveled extensively, both during the summer for pleasure and on Samuel Chew's research sabbaticals.
-They were acquainted with many influential figures of the time, including Thomas Hardy and George Moore.
+They were acquainted with many famous figures of the time, including Thomas Hardy and George Moore.
 Lucy Evans Chew was very involved in her husband's scholarship.
 She often helped him with research, and even edited and published his last work after his death on January 15th, 1960.

 The couple had no children and lived in close proximity to Bryn Mawr most of their married lives.
 They were involved in College politics and activities, attending many social events with faculty, staff, and students over the years.
 They often took time to visit their family and friends.
 As she grew older, Lucy Evans Chew was donated both her time and money to various charities.
 She was also interested in reading, gardening, and travel.
 She died of heart failure on February 27th, 1974, fourteen years after her husband’s death.